Some offices can feel like forests, and it’s not just because you can get lost in a sea of cubicles while looking for someone.

-JotForm’s integrations can send incoming form responses to dozens of third-party apps that you already use, including Box, Constant Contact, Dropbox, Egnyte, Google Sheets, Google Calendar, Google Drive, HubSpot, Mailchimp, Salesforce, and Zapier.
+Jotform’s integrations can send incoming form responses to dozens of third-party integrations that you already use, including Box, Constant Contact, Dropbox, Egnyte, Google Sheets, Google Calendar, Google Drive, HubSpot, Mailchimp, Salesforce, and Zapier.

 Apart from being a pain to draw up and fill out, contracts can burn through paper — and printer ink — very quickly.

 Online forms can streamline your workflow and save some trees without compromising the legal integrity of your document.

 You can use the long text entry field in Jotform’s drag-and-drop Form Builder to outline all of the legal text that you need.
 You can also include Jotform’s initials widget, which requires people to add their initials at the bottom of your form.
 The terms and conditions widget contains a link to your legal text and requires form respondents to select the checkbox next to a statement affirming that they have read your terms and conditions.